They may look complicated, but puff pastry desserts are SO easy to make.

-Small but mighty, these mini-tarts will leave you in awe first, and wanting more second.
+Small but mighty, these mini-tarts will leave you in awe.

-The sweet, juicy peaches meet the buttery and crisp puff pastry, creating a combination of flavors and textures like no other.
+The sweet, juicy peaches meet the buttery and crisp puff pastry.
+The result is a combination of flavors and textures like no other.

-The peaches are flavored with honey and vanilla, so you’ll get more deliciousness besides the natural fruity taste.
+The peaches are flavored with honey and vanilla, so you get more deliciousness besides the natural fruity taste.

-These peach tartlets are a perfect summer treat when served with some ice cream!
+These peach tartlets are a perfect summer treat.

-This is a copycat recipe of the famous boxed version of toaster strudel.
+This is a copycat recipe of the famous boxed version of the Toaster Strudel.
 It’s semi-homemade if using frozen puff pastry.

 Another great shortcut is to use a store-bought jam for the filling.

-Despite the shortcuts, this recipe yields a sweet treat with a fresh homemade taste.
+This recipe yields a sweet treat with a fresh, homemade taste.